 Unlike physical SIMs, eSIMs are built into devices and activated digitally.
 That means:

-For international travelers, this shift is huge:
+For international travelers, this shift is massive:

 At Roamvy, we’ve embraced the future of connectivity: